-North Carolina is a state that embraces you with gorgeous mountains and hills, hundreds of lakes and rivers, waterfalls, and a very desirable climate.
-North Carolina covers 48,711 square miles, with a 2012 estimated population of 9,752,073 people – with 2,210,608 people living in rural North Carolina (USDA-ERS).
+North Carolina covers 48,711 square miles, with a 2014 estimated population of 9,943,964 people – with 2,206,108 people living in rural North Carolina (USDA-ERS).
 Raleigh is the state capital.
 The state’s largest cities are Charlotte, Raleigh and Greensboro.
-According to the U.S. Census Bureau, 71.9% of the state’s population is white, 22.0% is Black/African-American, and 8.7% is of Hispanic/Latino origin (2012).
+According to the U.S. Census Bureau, 71.7% of the state’s population is white, 22.0% is Black/African-American, and 8.9% is of Hispanic/Latino origin (2013).

-There are 117 hospitals in North Carolina (Kaiser, 2011), 23 of which are identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 86 Rural Health Clinics in North Carolina (Kaiser, 2012) and 28 Federally Qualified Health Centers provide services at 165 sites in the state (Kaiser, 2011).
+There are 117 hospitals in North Carolina (Kaiser, 2013), 21 of which are identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are 89 Rural Health Clinics in North Carolina (CMS, 2015) and 33 Federally Qualified Health Centers provide services at 201 sites in the state (NACHC, 2013).

 There are more organizations related to North Carolina in the organizations section.